Qnnie/KawaiiStart/README.md

 ### Background and Theme colors:

-To add a new background image put it in the images folder underneath Wallpaper[lastnumber+1] and make it jpg Open up js/theme.js, and look for
+To add a new background image put it in the images folder underneath Wallpaper[lastnumber+1] and make it jpg <br>
+Open up js/theme.js, and look for
 ``` javascript
   var currentBackground = getRandomIntInclusive(1, 2);//How many wallpapers on the right
 ```
 change the right side number to include your new wallpaper.
 ### Color Theme
 ``` javascript
 var colors = [
     ['#9E9CB1','#7A7994','#C0BCCD','#2C3350', dark], //Wallpaper1
     ['#DABEC3','#C1A7B1','#F3D9D7','#866E76', dark]  //Wallpaper2
 ];
 ```
-    Create a new sub array like so
+### Create a new sub array like so
 ``` javascript
     var colors = [
     ['#9E9CB1','#7A7994','#C0BCCD','#2C3350', dark], //Wallpaper1